rschach/merschmusik/README.md

-# merschmusik
+# Merschmusik
-Merschmusik Promo Page
+Merschmusik promotional page using SVG and HTML5 video.